Fullres/fullres-sanity/frontend/README.md

 NEXT_PUBLIC_SANITY_PROJECT_ID=your-sanity-project-id
 ```

-Replace `your-fullres-site-key` and `your-sanity-project-id` with your actual FullRes site key and Sanity project ID, respectively.
+Replace `your-fullres-site-key` and `your-sanity-project-id` with your actual fullres site key and Sanity project ID, respectively.

 ### Running the Development Server